-As businesses grapple with rising costs, squeezed margins and increased competition, it can be tempting to take a quick fix approach to drive a smooth and seamless onboarding process.
+As businesses grapple with rising costs, squeezed margins, and increased competition, it can be tempting to take a quick-fix approach to drive a smooth and seamless onboarding process.
 But this rarely delivers.
 Failure to step back and take a bird’s eye perspective on the business and the processes that underpin it is a missed opportunity that could cost firms dear.

-Only by mapping out the end-to-end client journey will businesses be able to identify problems, inefficiencies and where capability gaps exist.
+Only by mapping out the end-to-end client journey will businesses be able to identify problems, inefficiencies, and where capability gaps exist.
 Businesses often take a compartmentalised approach to client relationship management.
-Yet as the vital initial stages of high-net-worth engagement typically precede onboarding, a seamless approach across the full client lifestyle is critical to consistent compliance, efficient and effective processes and driving critical client insight.
+Yet as the vital initial stages of high-net-worth engagement typically precede onboarding, a seamless approach across the full client lifestyle is critical to consistent compliance, efficient and effective processes, and driving critical client insight.

 Onboarding is the crux of good wealth management.
 Without truly understanding the client at hand, it’s impossible to deliver a personal service that safeguards clients and their wealth management provider alike.
 Yet firms regularly treat this vital component of the client relationship as a single point in time and rely on equally short-term processes to incorporate their clients into the fold.

 A cohesive approach spanning the whole client relationship will unlock powerful insights and give advisors the means to provide a targeted service as clients’ wealth and wider circumstances evolve.
-And it works both ways: if firms focus their efforts and their budgets in honing the onboarding experience but overlook the wider delivery of service, they could well see the client relationship falling short of their expectations.
+And it works both ways: if firms focus their efforts and their budgets on honing the onboarding experience but overlook the wider delivery of service, they could well see the client relationship falling short of their expectations.

 Time and again we see firms take a blinkered approach in devising and implementing their processes and confining these to internal IT experts.
 Technology now underpins every aspect of a business, so it’s vital that client relationship management follows suit.
 Business-wide engagement in the client relationship management strategy and realisation has been proven not only to drive game-changing insights but to transform the client and adviser experience in the process.